Rapper Tekashi 6ix9ine Pleads Guilty To Federal Charges

 In October 2018, Hernandez was given four years' probation after pleading guilty to charges brought against him in 2015 of making and distributing a sexually explicit video of a 13-year-old girl.
 (An adult man who had sex with the same girl as part of the videos was jailed.)
 As The New York Times reported, just "hours after" his guilty plea in that case was entered, a "melee broke out" during a meeting with the head of his record label, during which a gun was fired by a bodyguard for Hernandez.

 Earlier that year, in August, a drive-by shooting occurred during the filming of a music video by Hernandez and the rapper 50 Cent.
-In July, Hernandez told authorities he'd been kidnapped and robbed in Brooklyn.
-In February, footage emerged showing Hernandez being involved in a brawl just outside of Los Angeles International Airport.
+In July, Hernandez told authorities he had been kidnapped and robbed in Brooklyn.
+In February, footage emerged showing Hernandez being involved in a brawl just outside Los Angeles International Airport.

-The next hearing in the case to which Hernandez entered his most recent pleas is scheduled for Feb.
+The next hearing in the case for which Hernandez entered his most recent pleas is scheduled for Feb.
 27 in Manhattan.